-Shortly after the 1976 congressional endorsement of land planning in both FLPMA and NFMA, land plans suffered a serious setback when then-Interior Secretary James Watt questioned the environmental studies of rangeland conditions, undertaken by BLM due to a court order.
-Claiming that they were based on "faulty science," Watt announced that the studies would not be used in FLPMA land plans to curtail grazing-damaged federal rangelands.
-Subsequently, the Ninth Circuit upheld a district court impacts" on an alleged 52,000 acres of private inholdings and ensure timber production on nearly 17,000 acres of O&C lands.
+difficulties discussed above concerning Bears Ears.
+See supra notes 66-83 and accompanying text.
+Secretary Zinke's draft report suggested that reducing the monument's size would "reduce impacts" on an alleged 52,000 acres of private inholdings and ensure timber production on nearly 17,000 acres of O&C lands.
 See Zinke Report, supra note 64, at 11-12.
 The report to the President claimed that the monument's 2000 proclamation banned motor vehicles, id. at 11, but that was in error, as the proclamation forbade only off-road vehicles.
-See Proclamation 7318, 3 C.F.R. § 98 (2001); Emily Benson, In Monuments Report, a Skewed View of Protections, HIGH COUNTRY NEWS (Sept.
+See Proclamation 7318, 3 C.F.R. § 98 (2001); Emily Benson, In Monuments Report, a Skewed View of Protections, High Country News (Sept.
 19, 2017), https://perma.cc/6KVF-T3P7.

-137 A knowledgeable commentator considers land planning to be an essential component of modern land management "organic" statutes.
+&lt;sup>137 A knowledgeable commentator considers land planning to be an essential component of modern land management "organic" statutes.
 Robert L. Fischman, The National Wildlife Refuge System and the Hallmarks of Modern Organic Legislation, 29 ECOLOGY L.Q.
 457, 510-11 (2002).

-138 In 1976, Congress endorsed land planning in both the FLPMA and NFMA.
+In 1976, Congress endorsed land planning in both the FLPMA and NFMA.
 See FLPMA, 43 U.S.C. § 1701(a)(2) (2012) ("[T]he national interest will be best realized if the public lands and their resources are periodically and systematically inventoried and their present and future use is projected through a land use planning process coordinated with other Federal and State planning efforts."); NFMA, 16 U.S.C. § 1604(a) (2012) ("[T]he Secretary of Agriculture shall develop, maintain, and, as appropriate, revise land and resource management plans for units of the National Forest System, coordinated with the land and resource management planning processes of State and local governments and other Federal agencies.").
 Congress also expanded comprehensive planning to the national wildlife refuge system in 1997.
 See Fischman, supra note 137, at 538-40.
-The National Park Service had long engaged in land planning for parks and monuments without express congressional directive.
-See COGGINS & GLICKSMAN, supra note 101, §§ 16:1-16:5.
+The National Park Service had long engaged effect of land plans.
+This resistance is due to the fact that land planning's chief virtue-distancing the federal land planners from the regulated community and providing planners with legislative-type authority-is also its chief vice in the eyes of certain public land users, particularly those extracting public land resources like minerals, who are more comfortable with local managers unburdened by having to act consistent with land plans approved by the Secretary.
+This aversion to public land planning manifested itself in the wake of the Republican success in the 2016 presidential election, but in truth, resistance has been longstanding.